Beltane visit to The Bach Centre

 Posted by Emma Leafe on

 On the eve of Beltane, an ancient marker of the first day of Summer here in the British Isles, I had the great fortune of visiting the renowned Bach Centre.
-Dr Bach lived and worked here, developing the very first flower remedies, that would later become a popular the World over
+Dr Bach lived and worked here, developing the very first flower remedies, that would later become a popular the world over

 Flower remedies & Natural Incense